-The right hand side of the PosiTector 200's screen can be used to display a graphical representation of the ultrasonic pulse as it passes through the coating system.
+The PosiTector 200 (Advanced models only) can display a graphical representation of the ultrasonic pulse as it passes through the coating system.
 This powerful tool enables the user to better understand what the gage "sees" below the surface of the coating.

-DeFelsko’s PosiTector 200 coating thickness gage is ideal for coating thickness measurement over a variety of non-metal substrates.
+DeFelsko’s PosiTector 200 ultrasonic coating thickness gage is ideal for paint thickness measurement over a variety of non-metal substrates.

 Two models are ideal for masonry coatings:

-Each PosiTector 200 comes complete with probe, protective rubber holster with belt clip, couplant, 3 AAA batteries, instructions, nylon carrying case with shoulder strap, Certificate of Calibration traceable to NIST, two (2) year warranty.
+Each PosiTector 200 comes complete with PosiTector gage body, 200 C probe, couplant (ultrasonic gel), plastic shims or block, protective rubber holster, wrist strap, 3 AAA alkaline batteries, instructions, protective lens shield, convenient carrying case, Long Form Certificate of Calibration traceable to NIST or PTB, USB cable, PosiSoft software, two (2) year warranty.